 Search and replace a target within a project

-You can search for a text string within a project, use different scopes to narrow your search process, exclude certain items from your search, find usages and occurrences.
+You can search for a text string within a project, use different scopes to narrow your search process, find occurrences, and exclude certain items from the search.

 Find the search string in a project